Roadstone Ltd. optimises its asphalt process

 Asphalt is used in building transport infrastructure, including roads, car parks and runways.
 The asphalt production process is carried out across multiple Roadstone locations.

 The EXEED approach for optimising the production of each asphalt producing site is broken into two stages.
 The first stage was identified in the Energy Saving Register.
 It involves implementing control measures that regulate input temperatures; this includes dryer modifications.
-Asphalt needs to be dried at a high temperature to reach the correct consistency.
+Asphalt needs to be dried at a high temperature to remove all moisture in the raw material.

 Dryer modifications and upgraded controls allow Roadstone to reduce fuel consumption by creating a more controlled environment.
 It also increases the possibility of adding recycled asphalt paving material that would normally be sent to landfill.